ForLoveOfCats/Mountain/README.md

 * Enums definition and usage
 * Stuct definition
 * Stack allocated struct initialization
+* Read and write to struct fields
 * Order of global symbols does not matter
 * Expression parsing with precedence
 * Boolean inversion with `!`
 * Full set of comparison operators (==, !=, >, <, >= <=)
-* Basic pointers (take address of, compare, copy, dereference, but not overwritting value pointed at)
+* Basic pointers (take address of, compare, dereference, and overwrite value pointed at)
 * Basic module system (each file declares what module it exists in, all files in a module share a single namespace (but not imports) and modules can be imported (accessing contents requires prefixing with